-While beeswax is an all-natural option, it is not vegan — after all, it’s an animal byproduct à la bees!
+While beeswax is a technically a natural product, it is not vegan — after all, it’s an animal byproduct made by bees!
 Beeswax may not be sustainable or ethical, depending on how the beeswax is harvested.
 Many, especially vegans, do not consider the harvesting of beeswax to be truly cruelty-free, since it technically is an animal byproduct.
 While cruelty-free most often refers to products that were not tested on animals, many people also use the term synonymously with vegan – no involvement of animals or animal byproducts at all.

 So, it begs the question: does ethical beeswax exist?
-Can using beeswax, buying beeswax candles and reusable beeswax wraps ever truly be ethical?
+Can using beeswax products, such as beeswax candles and reusable beeswax wraps ever truly be ethical?
 Let’s assess the matter.

 Does ethical beeswax exist?